ncatlab/nlab-content/pages/3156.md

 ##Definition##

-A NWFS on a category $K$ consists of a pair $(L,R)$ where $L$ is a comonad and $R$ is a monad, whose underlying pointed endofunctors arise from a functorial factorization $E$.
+A AWFS on a category $K$ consists of a pair $(L,R)$ where $L$ is a comonad and $R$ is a monad, whose underlying pointed endofunctors arise from a functorial factorization $E$.
 Some authors (Garner) also require that the canonical natural transformation $LR \Rightarrow RL$, whose domain and codomain components are given by the comultiplication and multiplication maps, is a distributive law of the comonad over the monad.
 This amounts to the requirement that a pentagon involving the comultiplication and multiplication maps commutes.

-We refer to the $L$-coalgebras as the **left class** of the NWFS and the $R$-algebras as the **right class**.
+We refer to the $L$-coalgebras as the **left class** of the AWFS and the $R$-algebras as the **right class**.
 When we forget the algebra structures, we obtain classes of maps in $K$.
-The retract closures of these classes form a WFS called the **underlying WFS** of this NWFS.
+The retract closures of these classes form a WFS called the **underlying WFS** of this AWFS.

 Given a lifting problem
 $$